Amazon imagines a world where you pay with your hand. Privacy experts aren’t so sure.

 The differences between the approaches are in the technical details.
 Major technology companies like Apple and Samsung have already settled on what they see as the safest ways to use biometrics.
 Smartphone users unlock their devices with a fingerprint or scan of their face, but instead of uploading that information to servers, the companies do all the processing on the device itself.

 The Amazon One system does what those other companies have purposefully avoided: It stores sensitive biometric data in the cloud.
-Privacy advocates regularly warn about the dangers of unchangeable (at least without drastic measures like surgery) biometric data being breached, or being made available to law enforcement.
+Privacy advocates regularly warn about the dangers of unchangeable (at least without drastic measures such as surgery) biometric data being breached, or being made available to law enforcement.

 “If your credit card number leaks, you can get a new credit card.
-If a biometric scan of your palm leaks, you can’t get a new hand,” said Evan Greer, deputy director of privacy group Fight for the Future.
+If a biometric scan of your palm leaks, you can’t get a new hand,” said Evan Greer, deputy director of the privacy group Fight for the Future.

 Amazon’s business has long been based on collecting data about what its customers buy, but it was an experimental gadget, the Echo, that charted its current path on privacy.
-It’s used a spaghetti-against-the-wall approach with its products to see what sticks (not its effort to launch the Fire phone) and what traditional privacy precautions buyers are willing to give up for cool devices (a lot, it turns out).
+It has used a spaghetti-against-the-wall approach with its products to see what sticks (not its effort to launch the Fire phone) and what traditional privacy precautions buyers are willing to give up for cool devices (a lot, it turns out).
 Launch a product, let the privacy concerns flare up and fade, then watch as people buy it anyway.

-“You could call it coercion through convenience,” said Walker Smith.
+“You could call it coercion through convenience,” Walker Smith said.
 “That’s the story of every technology.
 We protest or we say, ‘I would never use that.
 Why would I use a smartphone?’
 And then it turns out you can watch cute videos of cats on this thing or talk to grandparents.
-It just becomes what people do and then you will do it too."
+It just becomes what people do and then you will do it, too.”

 The Echo speaker, released in 2014, uses always-on microphones to listen for a wake word, the name of its omnipresent assistant “Alexa,” and start recording commands.
 But it also set timers when your hands were full, played music instantly or read stories to your children.
 The smart speaker launched the rare, new-product category.
 Soon Google and Apple were rushing out their own versions.